 Common input variables are those reflecting socio-economic developments over the projection horizons.
 More specifically, exogenous input variables include variables such as GDP and population.
 These variables are derived from other analyses and only used as input for the models.
 More precisely, the main source for socio-economic assumptions is the database on Shared Socioeconomic Pathways (SSPs) (O'Neill et al., 2015).
-43 In particular, the SSPs reflect five different developments of the world that are characterised by varying levels of global challenges (see Riahi et al., 2017 for an overview).
+In particular, the SSPs reflect five different developments of the world that are characterised by varying levels of global challenges (see Riahi et al., 2017 for an overview).
 They include: a world of sustainability-focused growth and equality (SSP1); a "middle of the road" world where trends broadly follow their historical patterns (SSP2); a fragmented world of "resurgent nationalism" (SSP3); a world of ever-increasing inequality (SSP4); and a world of rapid and unconstrained growth in economic output and energy use (SSP5).
-NGFS scenarios mainly use SSP2 as an input.
+NGFS scenarios mainly use SSP2 as an input and have been updated to the latest release.